saminiir/saminiir.github.io/_drafts/2016-02-26-implementing-userspace-arp.markdown

 We also include the `if_ether.h` Linux header to provide a mapping between ethertypes and their hexadecimal values.

-Lastly, the Ethernet Frame Format also includes a last field  _Frame Check Sequence_, which is used as _Cyclic Redundancy Check_ (CRC) to check the integrity of the frame.
+Lastly, the Ethernet Frame Format also includes the _Frame Check Sequence_ field in the end, which is used with _Cyclic Redundancy Check_ (CRC) to check the integrity of the frame.

 # Address Resolution Protocol